 The page has been translated by Gen AI.

-Below is a guide on how to use Kubeflow after creation.
+Below, we guide you on how to use Kubeflow after creating it.

-Below is a guide on how to use Kubeflow after creation.
+Below is a guide on how to use Kubeflow after it has been created.

-• Dex is deployed in the auth namespace and its settings are stored in a configmap named dex.
+• Dex is deployed in the auth namespace, and its configuration is stored in a configmap named dex.

-The following is an example of the Dex configuration.
+The following is an example of Dex configuration.

 apiVersion: v1